 In the past I’ve had heated grips on my motorcycle.
 Let me tell you, that was heavenly.
 But it’s not a perfect solution:

 - Wiring them through the handlebar was a P-A-I-N.

 - They don't protect from rain.

-- I can’t prove this, but I’m convinced they also drain the battery faster
+- I can’t prove this, but I’m convinced they drain the battery faster

-Until recently, there were only a few products available that tried to deal with wind chill on the hands, but they simply did not work well (if at all).
-We know - we've tried them and were disappointed.
+Until recently, there were only a few products available that attempted to deal with wind chill on the hands, but they simply didn't work well.
+We know - we tried them and were disappointed.